Steve Price (broadcaster): Career

 Price was featured in John Safran's Music Jamboree in which Safran produced aspirin tablets with the 3AW logo and convinced Price that they were ecstasy tablets being sold as "The Angry Dwarfs" and was known throughout Melbourne as the "poisoned dwarf".

 In November 2004, Price and 2UE colleague John Laws were found guilty of homosexual vilification after an on-air discussion about a gay couple appearing on television.
 They described the couple as "young poofs".

 Price played a supporting role in the 2008 Australian film noir short film Noir Drive.
 On 9 December 2009, Price announced that he would be leaving 2UE after eight years, saying the time was right to explore new opportunities.

 Price became the breakfast host on Melbourne talkback radio station MTR 1377 after it replaced 3MP in April 2010.
 Daily contributors to Price's breakfast show included Andrew Bolt, Jason Akermanis and Sam Newman.
 MTR 1377 ceased operation in March 2012.

 In April 2012, Price was appointed nights presenter on 2GB in Sydney.
 Although presenting to a Sydney audience, Price remained based in Melbourne.
 He is also a correspondent for New Zealand radio station Newstalk ZB and contributor on Mike Hosking Breakfast.

 In January 2017, Price appeared as a contestant on the third season of I'm a Celebrity...Get Me Out of Here!, filmed in the jungle of South Africa.
 On 9 March 2017, Price was eliminated from the series after 42 days coming in 5th place.

 On 13 December 2019, it was announced that Price would not be returning to 2GB Sydney and 4BC Brisbane in 2020.

-Price continues to appear as a weekly panelist on The Project, a role he has held since the shows inception.
+Price appeared as a weekly panelist on The Project, a role he held throughout the 16 year run of the series.
 Beginning in 2020, he is also a regular contributor on Melbourne's Triple M.

 In April 2021, Southern Cross Austereo announced that Price would host Australia Today with Steve Price from 7am to 10am (AEST) on weekdays via the LISTNR app.

-2016 Q&A appearance

-Price was a panelist on Q&A on 11 July 2016.
-Price made controversial statements when he claimed the public overreacted to Eddie McGuire's joke about drowning journalist Caroline Wilson.
-He said that McGuire apologised immediately and that should've been the end of the matter.

-When panellist and media commentator Van Badham insisted that Price did not know what he was talking about, and was not treating the issue of violence against women seriously enough, Price said she was being "hysterical".
-His comment was much criticised as sexist.
+The show concluded in December 2022.

+Price now hosts a self-titled weekly show at 6pm Fridays on Sky News Australia.
+He is also a regular fill-in host for Peta Credlin.

 Personal life

-Price is married to Wendy Black who was Chief of Staff for the then Australian federal Minister for the Environment, Greg Hunt.